isc-projects/kea/doc/sphinx/arm/hooks.rst

 where the hexadecimal value of "54:64:45:66" is a flexible identifier computed for the client.

-In the DHCPv6 case, the corresponding query will look similar to this:
+In DHCPv6, the corresponding query looks something like this:

 ::